‘General Hospital’ Spoilers: Andrew Cain’s Shocking Backstory – Kim Nero Lied To Sonny, Carly, And P6

 GH is known for tricking fans with cleverly edited promos.
 Why would the ABC soap give away key information that could clearly be seen in the promo with a freeze frame image?
 The answer is they wouldn’t.
 If you think about it, what does Andrew Cain being matched to Jason Morgan mean?
 General Hospital spoilers from Soap Central promise that Patient 6 (Burton) goes to Dante Falconeri (Dominic Zamprogna) for help.
 Armed with the info from Kim about the Navy SEALs, they could pull military records.

-What is shown on screen on the promo could be the guy now known as Jason Morgan’s prints (in other words, Billy Miller) compared to the military records of Andrew Cain.
+What is shown on screen in the promo could be the guy now known as Jason Morgan’s prints (in other words, Billy Miller) compared to the military records belonging to Andrew Cain.
 However, Jordan Ashford (Vinessa Antoine) is also supposed to be pulling paper records of Jason’s arrests from the 90s before the records went digital.
 If that’s the case, they could be comparing those old Jason records to Andrew Cain’s military file.
 If so, a match between those two doesn’t tell us whether Miller or Burton is the real deal.

 Drew… is that you?
 Kim sure seems to think so.
 A revelatory, new #GH starts RIGHT NOW on ABC.
 Don't miss it! pic.twitter.com/6Dty2dpWgN